hafsasadaf/Bootcamp-Frontend-Project--folio3/README.md

 Make sure you in root/app folder and then run: yarn start

-# open browser by default: localhost:3000
+# open browser by default
+localhost:3000